VCG/bibutils/README.md

 ```

 ### Conflicts of Interests
 Here is a simple example of how to compile conflicts of interest for Hanspeter from 2010 to 2022.
-This script downloads content of the [VCG Zotero](https://www.zotero.org/groups/4672801/vcg-papers/library) and writes the list of conflicting authors to `conflicting_authors.txt` in the same directory.
+This script automatically downloads content of the [VCG Zotero](https://www.zotero.org/groups/4672801/vcg-papers/library) and writes the list of conflicting authors to `conflicting_authors.txt` in the same directory.

 ``` shell
 python coi.py